Featuring Lilikoi Chili Pepper Sauce

 What Type of Tortillas are Best?

-I’d go with flour tortillas warmed up or slightly crisped on a flame, but corn tortillas work as well if you prefer corn or can’t tolerate flour.
-Try them both, experiment, and if you like it, this is something you will make over and over and be thrilled with the results!
+I’d go with flour tortillas warmed up or slightly crisped on a flame for this.
+Corn tortillas work as well if you prefer corn or can’t tolerate flour.
+Try them both, experiment!
+And if you like it, this is something you will make over and over and be thrilled with the results!

 Where Can I Get the Lilikoi Chili Pepper Sauce?